 Literacy Volunteers of Clinton County, Inc. was founded in 1972.
 We provide one-on-one tutoring for both basic literacy and English language learners.
 Our mission is to empower residents throughout the county who seek to improve their literacy skills, including reading, writing, and speaking, as well as math and computer skills.
 Services are delivered free of charge by well-trained tutors who assist learners in achieving their personal, educational and job-related goals.

-As our name implies, we’re about people who volunteer to help others.
 Those who volunteer, and those who seek our help, come from all parts of Clinton County.
-We work wherever one man or one woman makes a commitment to improve his or her ability to read and write, or to acquire those basic skills for the very first time.
+We work wherever one person makes a commitment to improve his or her ability to read and write, or to acquire those basic skills for the very first time.

 For our English Language learners, whether they are new to the country this year or have been here for years living on the margins, our program has been a lifeline when they face language and cultural barriers to rewarding employment and full civic participation.